edent/SuperTinyIcons/README.md

 * [Google+](https://commons.wikimedia.org/wiki/File:Google_Plus_logo_2015.svg) - Public Domain
 * [HTML5 Shield](https://www.w3.org/html/logo/) - CC-BY

 Where possible, they retain their original licenses.
-Some logos may be subject to copyright laws, but these files are small enough to memorise.
+Some logos may be subject to copyright and trademark laws, but these files are small enough to memorise.